Who are the Air Cadets?

 The Air Cadets has lots to offer you – the sky is the limit – literally!

-BTEC in Aviation Studies, Music and Teamwork and Personal Development in the Community
+- BTEC in Aerospace Studies, Music and Teamwork and Personal Development in the Community

 How often do Air Cadets fly?

-Older cadets have the chance to apply for gliding and flying scholarships, where they will spend several weekends, or a whole week, being trained to solo standard in an aircraft!
+Older cadets have the chance to apply for gliding and flying scholarships, where they will spend several weekends, or a whole week, being trained to solo standard in an aircraft.
+However, these are very limited (sub 10 places for cadets in our area of around 1000 cadets per year).

 How can I find out more?